 This is a traditional process of using dehydrated grapes to produce wines.
 It’s a difficult method but they are truly top-notch at it.
 Here, you will find that the reds are bold and the whites delicate.

-You can go for a guided tour of the vineyard or a tasting.
-Peruse their gourmet deli counter for the perfect pairings with their Sangiovese Classico or Vermentino.
+You can go for a guided tour of the vineyard or a tasting before perusing their gourmet deli counter for the perfect pairings with their Sangiovese Classico or Vermentino.

 The Tuscan Villa is transportive, surrounded by Italian herbs and ravishing roses, interspersed with fig and olive trees, all drenched with Carolina sunshine.
-It’s a favorite in the state, and one of the best North Carolina wineries for any type of visitor.
+It’s a favorite in the state, and easily one of the best North Carolina wineries for any type of visitor.

 Located in Tryon, Overmountain is family-owned, offering wonderful estate wines from over 70 acres of vineyard.
 They grow French vinifera, resulting in charismatic Cabernets and Merlots.

 Their methods to develop these distinctive, handcrafted styles of wine are innovative, to say the least.
 Sipping wine on their porch and taking in the sweeping scenery of majestic mountains is a uniquely restorative experience.